Parsl/parsl/docs/userguide/monitoring.rst

 Installation
 ------------

-Parsl's monitoring system is implemented as a lightweight service with associated database for capturing monitoring information and a graphical web-based dashboard for viewing and exploring monitoring information.
+Parsl's monitoring system is implemented as a lightweight service with an associated database for capturing monitoring information and a graphical web-based dashboard for viewing and exploring monitoring information.
 By default, a local SQLite database is used to store monitoring information in a file.